 We’ll now explore each of those categories, dive into the pros and cons of these website builders, and give an examples of podcasts using those solutions for their websites.

 Choosing the website builder that is right for you

-The right podcast website builder for you is not necessarily right for another podcaster.
+The right podcast website builder for you is not necessarily the right choice for another podcaster.
 It really depends on many things, so you have to consider several key factors:

-- Do you need certain features specifically around your podcast?
+- Do you need podcast-specific features for your website?
 If so, a dedicated podcast website builder may be more relevant than a generic option.
 Importing your podcast automatically, displaying a flexible and customizable audio player, subscribe buttons, auto-tweet that links to your site when a new episode is published, etc., are not just trivial features.

 - How much time and money are you planning to spend on your podcast website?

 - What do you want to achieve with your podcast website?
 Growing your podcast, creating and sustaining a brand, writing a blog – there are many objectives you can set in advance before starting to create your site.

 The best podcast website builder platforms in 2021